The basic concept of NAT

 table of contents

 It's July.
-It's hot, and I'm longing for a vacation.
-Today
+It's so hot these days, I'm longing for a vacation.

-, I'm going to talk about networking, primarily for new members, and
+This time, I'd like to talk about networking, mainly for new members, and

-I'll be writing about the basics of the confusing NAT.
+I'll write about the basic concepts of NAT, which can be quite complicated.
 I hope this article will help you understand the concepts a little better.

 What is NAT anyway?

-NAT (short for Network Address Translation), as the name suggests, is a mechanism for converting IP addresses.
+NAT (Network Address Translation), as the name suggests, is a mechanism for translating IP addresses.
 It

 is an essential technology for applications, websites, and systems used on various networks, and

-there is also a technology called NAPT that converts port numbers.
+there is also a technology called NAPT that translates port numbers.

 Understanding the background

-The reason this was created was simple: how to communicate with completely different networks?
-This was a problem.
+The simple reason this was created is the question: how do you communicate with a completely different network?

-In particular, when communicating from a LAN to a WAN (and vice versa), it was necessary to convert the source address to the address facing the network boundary depending on the direction of communication.
+Especially when communicating from a LAN to a WAN (and vice versa), the source address needs to be translated to match the address facing the network boundary, depending on the direction of communication.

-For this reason, research was carried out at various universities in the late 1980s, and conversion technology was devised.
+For this reason, research into this technology progressed at various universities in the late 1980s, leading to the development of translation techniques.

-the problem of IPv4 address depletion For more details, please look into it.
-When IPv4 addresses were first created, it was thought that there were "2 to the power of 32, or about 4.3 billion addresses, so there should be enough
+While you can look into it further, when IPv4 addresses were created, it was thought that "there are 2 to the power of 32 = approximately 4.3 billion addresses, so there should be enough."
+However,

-the number of IP addresses used and result in lower fees for individuals and businesses, making it a win-win situation.
+would reduce the number of IP addresses used, and individuals and businesses would save money, making it a win-win situation.

 NAT Basics

-With this background in mind, let's talk about the basics of NAT.
-It
+With that background in mind, let's talk about the basics of NAT.

-Let's say a customer comes to your relatively large company with several departments addressed to the sales department.
+Let's say you have a relatively large company with several departments, and a customer comes in for the sales department.

 This is actually almost the same as NAT

-・Customers cannot see inside the company, only the reception desk is visible as a contact point (IP address linked to the router WAN side interface)
+- Customers cannot see inside the company building; only the reception area is visible as the point of contact (IP address linked to the router's WAN interface).

-・Customers are directed to the sales department on the 4th floor (global IP → private IP conversion process)
+- They are guided to the sales department on the 4th floor (global IP → private IP conversion process).

 With this understanding of the concept, I would like to check the surveillance cameras installed on the company's internal network from outside

-(I'll leave out the local IP of the router to avoid confusion)
+(I'll omit the router's local IP address to avoid confusion.)

-1) You access the company's global IP address from your local PC at home
+1) You, who want to access the network, access the company's global IP address from your home local PC

 172.16.0.3--→98.76.54.32--→12.34.56.78:60000

-2) Forwarding from the destination router to the surveillance camera
+2) Transferring from the destination router to the security camera

 98.76.54.32--→12.34.56.78--→192.168.10.252:60000

-When the packet reaches the destination router, it is assumed that "since it's coming via TCP/60000, I just need to forward it to the surveillance camera" (pre-configuration required on the destination router), and
+When the packet reaches the destination router, it will think, "Since it's coming in TCP/60000, I should forward it to the surveillance camera" (prior configuration is required on the destination router), and

-Stateful inspection (ask ChatGPT for details) is performed on the return packets, so
+Stateful inspection (ask ChatGPT for details) is applied to the return packets, so

-you can view the surveillance camera footage on the connecting PC.
+the source PC can view the surveillance camera footage.

 NAPT Basics

-But what if the company president is a bit of a micromanager and has installed 10 surveillance cameras?
-There
+But what if the company president is a micromanager and installs 10 surveillance cameras...?

-is only one global IP address, and the port number cannot be changed from 60000 due to the specifications of the surveillance cameras.
+There's only one global IP address, and the port number can't be changed from 60000 due to the camera's specifications.

 WAN:60000 --→ 192.168.10.252:60000